 A tale came my way, the same carrier pigeon as before.

 Here is a tale from her own mouth.
-The pair of them, him and she, had drunk so much alcohol one sunny afternoon, outside a popular pub, that they fell asleep on the cobbles.
+The pair of them, him and she, had drunk so much alcohol one sunny afternoon outside a popular pub, that they fell asleep on the cobbles.
 The landlord asked them to move.
 How proud that made me feel.

-What sort of man shuts the door on his drunk girlfriend, in the middle of the night?
+What sort of man shuts the door on his drunk girlfriend in the middle of the night?

-Bella told her sister, she had slept on a bench in the nearby park, unable to make her way home.
+Laura told her sister, she had slept on a bench in the nearby park, unable to make her way home.

 From Park Lane to Park Bench.